IFTTT/tablerize/README.md

 Tips & Caveats
 --------------

-- Backticks `` ` `` and some other characters need to be quoted because YAML doesn't allow them.
+- YAML tip: Backticks `` ` `` and some other characters need to be quoted because they have special meaing in YAML or are otherwise not allowed to be unquoted by YAML.
 Other suspicious characters include commas `,`, ampersands `&`, and asterisks `*` and have been implicated in similar crimes.
 If readability isn't an issue and there's been a syntax error spree in your area, you can go ahead and quote every string just be safe.

 - Don't use `class` as a column name, since it is used for classes.
 Unless you really want to.
 In which case you can.
 But it still will be used for classes.

-- As a convenience, if a table has a class `my-table` and a column is named `column-1`, then all the cells in the column will have the class `my-table-column-1`.
-This only happens for the first class listed
+- Auto column classes: As a convenience, if a table has a class `my-table` and a column is named `column-1`, then all the cells in the column will have the class `my-table-column-1`.
+This only happens for the first table class listed.
+If you don't want this to happen, make the first table class `null`; it will be ignored and columns will not have automatically-generated classes.

 Wish List
 ---------